-Kids between 13 and 18 can only sell via a parent-registered Etsy account.
+Kids between 13 and 17 can only sell on Etsy via a parent-registered account.
 A parent-registered account means a parent will be accountable for any account activity conducted by a child under 18.
 In addition, all financial information affiliated with the Etsy account, such as a credit card or a PayPal account, must belong to a parent or guardian.
 Kids must also disclose in their profile and "About" page that their parent oversees their Etsy account.

 Teens aged 13-17